Statistikk innhold

 Student household

-A student household is defined as a household where the main income earner is not mainly economically active or in receipt of pensions and benefits, but receives a loan from the State Educational Loan Fund.
+A student household is defined as a household where the main income earner is not mainly economically active or in receipt of pensions and benefits, and at least one person within the household receives a loan from the State Educational Loan Fund.

 Main income earner